 Where to Celebrate Thanksgiving in the USA

-If you happen to be Stateside for the festivities this year, it’s worth finding somewhere amazing to celebrate.
-Here are a few of the best places for joining in with the merriment:
+If you happen to be Stateside for the festivities this year, it’s worth finding somewhere amazing to join in.
+Here are a few of the best places in the USA to celebrate Thanksgiving:

 New York City, New York

-The nitty gritty: 9am-noon; starting in 77th Street and Central Park West, finishing in Herald Square.
+Must-know info: 9am-noon; starting in 77th Street and Central Park West, finishing in Herald Square.
 This parade is utter madness, there’s no secret uncrowded place to observe it.
-The key is to stake your claim early, around 6am if not earlier, and consider the west side of Central park West between 60th and 70th Street, these areas tend to be marginally quieter.
+The key is to stake your claim early, around 6am if not earlier, and consider the west side of Central park West between 60th and 70th Street, as these areas tend to be marginally quieter.

 Several cities, Dallas included, put on a parade on Thanksgiving Day.
 But the allure in visiting this southern city in November is its aptly-named Thanks-Giving Square.
 This three-acre garden, chapel and museum is located downtown and was dedicated in 1976 to promote the ethos of Thanksgiving Day worldwide, all year round.
 It’s a place of spiritual, religious and cultural significance, away from the freneticism of the parades.

 Must-know info: The Thanks-Giving Museum and Chapel are open Wednesday-Sunday, 11am-3pm.
 Thanksgiving Day is undoubtedly one of the square’s busiest days, but visit towards the end of its opening hours and you’ll avoid most of the masses.